iDavi/donuts/README.md

 ```
 - The installation is already finished! time to learn to use.

+> 💡 EasyDB changes the permission of the database.json file automatically, if the file permissions are not `644`, change it manually.

 The system is based on 2 things, tag and value.
 For you to save an item, you need to define the tag, I will define as an example "fruit", now you will define the value, I will give the example as "banana".
 ```php